By Ruby Bolaria

-UCLA Luskin Urban Planning alumni winners included Maria Cabildo, President of East LA Community Corporation (ELACC), Rudy Espinoza, Executive Director at Leadership for Urban Renewal Now (LURN), Vikram Jadhav, board member for LURN and economic development professional and Sandra McNeill, Executive Director at T.R.U.S.T South LA.
+UCLA Luskin Urban Planning alumni winners included Maria Cabildo, president of East LA Community Corporation (ELACC); Rudy Espinoza, executive director at Leadership for Urban Renewal Now (LURN); Vikram Jadhav, board member for LURN and an economic development professional; and Sandra McNeill, executive director at T.R.U.S.T South LA.

-Cabildo graduated from UCLA Luskin with an Urban Planning degree in 1993 and started developing ELACC while she was working on her masters.
-The organization officially launched in 1995 and was committed to thinking about affordable housing as part of a more comprehensive neighborhood strategy.
+Cabildo graduated from UCLA Luskin with an Urban Planning degree in 1993 and started developing ELACC while she was working on her master's.
+The organization officially launched in 1995 with a commitment to thinking about affordable housing as part of a more comprehensive neighborhood strategy.
 Cabildo said "community organizing and development is critical to ELACC’s efforts, which is unusual for an affordable housing development organization that usually focuses on its tenants only.
 The community organizing really helps set the tone for the entire organization.”

-Building her native East LA community in a meaningful way which engages leaders and empowers community members to participate with the planning department about land use was imperative to Cabildo and the other founders of ELACC.
+Building her native East LA community in a meaningful way — engaging leaders and empowering community members to participate with the planning department on land use topics — was imperative to Cabildo and the other founders of ELACC.

-Growing community capacity also means focusing on attracting investment and building capital within the community without displacement.
-Community members themselves help decide how to do this which is partly how the street vending campaign was born.
+Growing community capacity also means focusing on attracting investment and building capital within the community without displacing existing residents.
+Community members themselves helped decide ways to do this, giving rise to ELACC's street vending campaign.

 ELACC members and leaders decided that street vending was an important community issue that demanded attention.
 Street vending in Los Angeles does not have formal regulations and is largely considered illegal.
-Vendors can be subject to heavy fines, jail time, or having their business — and therefore livelihoods — confiscated.
-See the group's winning proposal by clicking here.
-Check out McNeill's winning proposal on affordable homes and sustainable neighbordhoods by clicking here.
+Vendors can be subject to heavy fines or jail time, or to having their business — and livelihood — confiscated.

 Espinoza helped start LURN as a voluntary project in 2009 and recently quit his job at a consulting firm to lead LURN full time.